 Academic Leads

-You can add in the academic lead of your course by clicking '+Add' within the Academic Lead box.
-Select the tutor and the dates for which they are the academic lead for this course.
+You can add in the academic lead of your course by clicking '+Add' within the Academic Leads box, then:

 Note: If you are building up a more complicated timetable with 'modules' sitting within 'courses', you may, for example, have a head of a department as an academic lead of a parent course and have specific teachers entered as academic leads for the modules (classes) within these.